 Perhaps all of Joseph’s ‘multi-tasking’ was some excuse for what happened shortly after.

 Irregularities were found in Joseph’s account books and questions arose over his competence in collecting rates and fees and in keeping accurate and reliable accounts.
-In March 1872 Joseph tendered his resignation which was eagerly accepted by the Local Board, though some members wished to dismiss him.

 Because of his misdemeanours — whether caused through carelessness, under-training, overwork, lack of qualifications – Joseph received little sympathy in the pages of the Pioneer, always strongly opposed to the Local Board when it was dominated by Liberal (‘Yellow’) members.

 And of course, there was always an anonymous letter-writer on hand to ram home a point.
 On this occasion the obliging correspondent was ‘J.P.S’.

 Sir – The Board are at last obliged to admit the irregularities of their pet yellow Surveyor, but Sir, how is it that eighteen such clever gentlemen as we have on the Board, though they profess to have met weekly to look over his accounts, should not have detected such irregularities before.